MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M02L04_Security_roles.md

 You need to add privileges for the new Project Outcome table.

 You need to adjust the Write privileges for the Milestone and Outcome tables on the Environmental user role.
-Currently users can edit all records on these tables.
+Currently, users can edit all records on these tables.
 Users should only be able to edit the records in their business unit.

 You need to remove privileges for importing and exporting of data, deleting account and contacts, and add privileges for connection roles and audit history.